Maki Mirage: Methodologies: Why Not Oral History, Fieldwork in situ and Digitization

 Nikita Khrushchev (in addition to Stalin) culled the Soviet archives of his involvement in various purges (especially those of the Ukrainian CP during the Holodomor and generally, during the Great Terror).
 He even appointed Ivan Serov, the head of the KGB to do this delicate task for him during the mid-to-late 1950s.
 There are more examples of Khrushchev and Stalin culling the Soviet archives.
 Regarding Stalin, take for example his correspondence with Vycheslav Molotov, the 2nd in command of the USSR during the 1930s.
 The vast majority of the letters were culled, that is destroyed and removed, leaving only innocuous letters which contained little to no political activity, decrees nor activities.
 Robert Tucker wrote, "The contents of these letters suggest that only the most 'harmless' documents, those that in no way touched upon Stalin's and Molotov's darkest and most criminal activities, were selected for the archive."
 These notes (above) and those (below regarding "sculpting" and "gardening") demonstrate how serious the USSR was about information control and the control of history through "culling" the Soviet archives.

 Thus, those researchers and academics relying almost exclusively on the Soviet state archives and yet proposing to shed new light or make radical advances about Soviet/Russian history, Stalinism, Soviet Korean or other minority people's deportation or "secret" histories are simply reusing the archival well for the thousandth or millionth time.
 The phrase, "there's nothing new under the sun," is quite fitting if one replaces the word "sun" with "archives." (regarding the "open" Russian and Soviet archives- not the off-limits archives controlled by the FSB).
 This Maki Mirage page is an example of what scholars can find, collect and produce by going into a particular ethnic, religious, or place of origin/shared identity community, conducting interviews (oral history) and collecting photos from personal albums (fieldwork).
 These two methodologies provide the means by which a historical event can almost always be examined more deeply or from a radically different perspective.
-State archives were also used, but they were secondary.
-(One caveat, shared ethnicity, religion or common origin helps initially but, good interpersonal skills are equally important, if not more).
-The point is to widen the methodological base of the social sciences in order to produce "discovery" rather than more theory and or theoretical works based on several layers of previous scholars' theories.
-This lesson (or analysis) is an invaluable part of the history of Maki Mirage because it is the richness of one's methodologies and sources that make or break any social science.
-Yet, very few, if any are willing to utilize these methods.
+State archives provided secondary supplementation.
+The core contribution of the Maki Mirage case to social-science methodology is its demonstration that breakthrough discoveries arise from broad, primary-source bases rather than iterative theorizing atop prior theories.
+Methodological richness and source diversity remain the decisive factors in rigorous social-science research, yet they are rarely adopted.